polkadot-api/polkadot-api/packages/scale-ts/README.md

 })

 /*
-Something very important is the types that are being inferred from this definition, which both the encoder and the decoder will use.
-For instance, the input of the encoder must be compatible with the following interface:

-interface SomeData {
+Something really cool about this library is that by having composable codecs which have very good typings, then the inferred types of the resulting codecs also have really good typings.
+For instance, the inferred types of codec defined above are:
+*/

+type MyCodec = Codec<{
   id: number;
   name: string;
   friendIds: number[];